 The NCBNP is a practice-based curriculum.
 Learning experiences take place in the classroom, community, laboratory, and in clinical settings promoting integration of theoretical knowledge into practice.
 Students will have the opportunity to learn from expert practitioners.

 The NCBNP is a four-year degree program and consists of 136 credits with 95 required credits in nursing.
 The program is available at three sites: Prince George, Quesnel and Terrace.
-CNC provides the initial years in Prince George and Quesnel, while NWCC provides the initial years in Terrace.
+CNC provides the initial years in Prince George and Quesnel, while CMTN provides the initial years in Terrace.
 UNBC provides the final course work at all sites.

 Nursing Program Advisor - 4 Year NCBNP